 6. Lay your baby down drowsy but awake

 Short naps are never pleasant, for either you or your baby.
-And unfortunately, not all babies sleep two hours for every nap.
-Some are prone to shorter naps while others sleep too much (jealous!).
+And unfortunately, not all babies sleep two hours for every nap—some are simply prone to shorter naps.

-Still, regardless of how long your baby normally naps, you can try different techniques to help him take longer naps.
+Still, regardless of how long your baby normally naps, you can try different techniques to help him stretch them as long as possible.

 Most importantly, let go of the guilt or comparison trap.
-You are not a failure because your baby takes short naps (or sometimes, no naps).
+You are not a failure because he takes short naps (or sometimes, no naps).
 We put too much pressure on ourselves, as if our competence depends on whether we can get our babies to nap or not.